Historic Detroit

-Matilda Rausch Dodge Wilson, visionary founder of Music Hall, was born in Walkerton, Ontario in 1883, moving with her family to Detroit at the age of 1.
+Matilda Rausch Dodge Wilson, visionary founder of Music Hall, was born in Walkerton, Ontario on Oct.
+19, 1883, moving with her family to Detroit at the age of 1.
 In 1902 she graduated from the Gorsline Business College and went to work for the Dodge brothers, John and Horace, at their Hamtramck firm.

 The professional relationship between John and Matilda developed into a personal one and in 1907, they married.
 In 1920, while in New York City on business, John contracted influenza and died.
 His brother Horace would die less than twelve months later, leaving the widows in charge of the firm.
 They sold it in 1925, becoming two of the wealthiest women in the country.
 That same year, Mrs. Dodge re-married Alfred G. Wilson, a lumber broker from Wisconsin.